-In all four experiments (see Figure 2), we observed stronger IB of the first tone than of the second tone and of the action.
-Additionally, second tones were less bound to the action when they were temporally predictable (Experiment 1) as well as when they were temporally unpredictable (Experiment 2 and Experiment 3).
-Most interestingly, however, the reduction of the delays for the first (250 ms) and the second tone (500 ms; from now on we refer to the delay of the second tone as its overall delay, i.e., from action execution till occurrence of the second tone), led to stronger IB of the action, the first, and the second tone (Experiment 4).
+In all four experiments (see Fig. 2), we observed stronger IB of the first tone than of the second tone and of the action.
+In addition, second tones were less bound to the action when they were temporally predictable (Experiment 1) as well as when they were temporally unpredictable (Experiment 2 and Experiment 3).
+Most interestingly, however, the reduction of the delays for the first (250 ms) and the second tone (500 ms; from now on, we refer to the delay of the second tone as its overall delay, i.e., from action execution till occurrence of the second tone), led to stronger IB of the action, the first, and the second tone (Experiment 4).

 The finding that the action showed less IB compared to the effects, that is, the first (Experiment 1 to Experiment 4) and the second tone (Experiment 4), is a typical finding in IB research (Ruess et al., 2017).
 Therefore, we do not further consider IB of the action.
 However, more interestingly, concerning the difference in IB magnitude between two consecutive effect tones, it might be speculated that it was due to the existence of the first tone diminishing the IB magnitude for the second tone.
-This would mean that the second tone was less bound to the action just because it was the second instead of the first tone in an effect sequence.
+This would mean that the second tone was less bound to the action, just because it was the second instead of the first tone in an effect sequence.

-But, especially the results of Experiment 4 reveal that this interpretation might be considered too narrow.
-The strong IB not just for the first, but also for the second tone for shorter delays (first tone 250 ms, second tone 500 ms) is in line with previous research using the clock method to investigate the influence of effect delay on IB (Haggard, Clark, et al., 2002).
+However, especially the results of Experiment 4 reveal that this interpretation might be considered too narrow.
+The strong IB not just for the first, but also for the second tone for shorter delays (first tone 250 ms. second tone 500 ms) is in line with the previous research using the clock method to investigate the influence of effect delay on IB (Haggard, Clark, et al., 2002).
 They showed more IB of tones occurring after shorter delays compared to tones after longer delays (employed delays: 250 ms vs. 450 ms vs. 650 ms).
 Accordingly, tones that followed the action after very long delays should show almost no IB.
-This is exactly what we found for the second tone in the initial three experiments where the second tone followed the action after (on average) 1000 ms. Additionally, the - by definition later - second tone should always be less bound to the action than the earlier occurring first tone (in accordance with Experiment 1 to Experiment 4).
-Thus, the finding of less IB of the second compared to the inevitably later second tone.
+This is exactly what we found for the second tone in the initial three experiments where the second tone followed the action after (on average) 1000 ms. In addition, the-by definition later-second tone should always be less bound to the action than the earlier occurring first tone (in accordance with Experiment 1 to Experiment 4).
+Thus, the finding of less IB of the second compared to the first tone (Experiment 1 to Experiment 4) might alternatively be due to the longer delay of the inevitably later second tone.